techidaily/site-games-able/source/_posts/explore-non-commercial-intense-gaming-titles.md

  The gameplay loop in Sea of Thieves and its reward system is much like many other live service titles or MMOs.
 Throughout the game, you can complete specific bounties for Guilds, progressing toward your next Guild level and earning Gold.
 The higher your Guild level, the more rewards you can unlock or purchase.

- Generally, because of[how pay-to-win games work](https://www.makeuseof.com/what-is-pay-to-win-in-video-games/) , aspects of your game are restricted to encourage you to spend money to compensate.
+ Generally, because of [how pay-to-win games work](https://www.makeuseof.com/what-is-pay-to-win-in-video-games/) , aspects of your game are restricted to encourage you to spend money to compensate.
 For instance, the Guild system can become highly tedious if progression moves at a snail's pace or rewards are locked behind a paywall.

 ![A screenshot of gameplay from Sea of Thieves on Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/sea-of-thieves-gameplay.jpg)